codefresh-io/docs.codefresh.io/_docs/troubleshooting/kb-articles/list-pipeline-that-use-share-config.md

 ---
-title:
+title: "CLI: How to list all pipelines that use a specific shared configuration"
 description:
 group: troubleshooting
 sub-group: kb-articles
 toc: true
 kb: true
 common: false
-categories: []
+categories: [Pipelines, CLI]
 support-reviewed: 2023-04-18 LG
 ---

-# CLI: How to list all pipelines that use a specific shared configuration

-#

 ## Overview